 Pascal Schneider studied biochemistry and obtained a PhD in 1992 at the University of Lausanne.
-He performed a post-doc with MAJ Ferguson at the University of Dundee, Scotland, and then joined the research group of J. Tschopp at the Department of Biochemistry, University of Lausanne, where he has been appointed assistant professor in 2002 and senior lecturer and researcher in 2006.
+He performed a post-doc with MAJ Ferguson at the University of Dundee, Scotland, and then joined the research group of J. Tschopp at the Department of Immunobiology (formerly Biochemistry), at the University of Lausanne, where he has been appointed assistant professor in 2002 and senior lecturer and researcher in 2006.
 Ligands and receptors of the TNF family are his major research interest.

 FUNCTIONAL CHARACTERIZATION OF TNF FAMILY LIGANDS